 By Stephanie Bradshaw

-The World Wide Web is buzzing with articles about organisations that have great workplace cultures and employees are climbing over one another to work with them.
+The World Wide Web is buzzing.
+Buzzing with articles about organisations that have great workplace cultures and employees are climbing over one another to work with them.
 But for the thousands of organisations struggling to wrangle their own culture into something attainable for themselves and attractive to incoming employees, the talk can be frustratingly unclear, the journey confusing and any results from culture change efforts … hard to gauge.

 As someone who has worked within organisations with varying types of cultures over my 20 plus years at a desk and who currently works on Employee Value related programs, I’ve come to some conclusions and identified some misconceptions.
 Today, I share my opinion with you…